JuliaQX/QXTools.jl/paper.md

 or set of configurations.
 Given this ability one can sample from the output distribution using random sampling approaches.
-QXTools is intended to be used by researchers interested in simulating circuits larger than those possible with full wave-function simulators or those interested in tensor network circuit simulation methods.
+QXTools is intended to be used by researchers interested in simulating circuits larger than those possible with full wave-function simulators or those interested in research and development of tensor network circuit simulation methods.
+See [@Brennan:2021] for more complete background and scaling results and [@Brayford:2021] for details about deploying in containerised environments.

 QXTools is written in Julia [@Bezanson:2017] and is designed to run on large distributed compute clusters and to support GPU accelerators.
 The simulation workflow is broken down into a number of stages, each of which is managed by a special purpose package which can be used independently or as part of the QXTools framework.
-To find efficient contraction orders for tensor networks, an algorithm called FlowCutter [Hamann:2016] is used to construct tree decompositions with optimal treewidth of the network's line graph by iteratively partitioning it using maximal flows on the graph.
+To find efficient contraction orders for tensor networks, an algorithm called FlowCutter [@Hamann:2016] is used to construct tree decompositions with optimal treewidth of the network's line graph by iteratively partitioning it using maximal flows on the graph.
 A domain specific language (DSL) is used to express the simulation as a set of tensor network operations.
 This separates the high level index accounting and contraction planning from the low level implementation of the tensor network operations and makes it easier to support new hardware and network architectures.

 # Statement of need